rdang4/nintendo-database/Data Questions (SQL)/README.md

 * ***The Legend of Zelda: Tears of the Kingdom***
 * ***The Legend of Zelda: Link's Awakening***

+> It's so funny how the top 3 games recommended are from The Legend of Zelda series.

 ### Based on User Scores for Category: **RPG**
 *This would be my recommendation to you based on **User Scores** for **Nintendo games**:*
 * ***Pokemon Legends: Arceus***